Advertiser Disclosure

 Past work experience requirements have little bearing on the standards to which employers hold new hires.
 If you’re fortunate enough to land one of the positions on this list, don’t assume you can slouch your way to a promotion or approach your duties with anything less than the utmost seriousness.

 Some of these jobs, such as oil-and-gas worker and wind power technician, are downright dangerous.
-Those that aren’t quite as risky, such as bartender and public relations associate, are often stressful or unpredictable.
+Those that aren’t quite as risky, such as bartenders and public relations associates, are often stressful or unpredictable.

 No matter which job you choose, know what’s expected from you on your first day on the job.
 That’s the surest way to set the tone for the remainder of your employment, whether it lasts six months or 60 years.